arjunaggarwal99/Shiny_App_India_Census/README.md

 3. The number of rows is 1908 and the number of columns is 156

 - What questions (from above) can be answered using the data in this dataset(**1 point**)?
-1. In which areas is the difference between the number of male and female workers the greatest
+1. In which areas is the male literacy rate (No. of literate male/ total no. of males) the highest?
-2. In which areas is the male literacy rate (No. of literate male/ total no. of males) the highest?
+2. What is the proportion of Residence Houses in the total No. of houses in the census(Residence/Total No. of census houses)
 3. Which state has the highest percentage of rural area (No. of rural districts/total no. of districts)